My top five percussion instruments for jam sessions in the care home

-The agogo has two ways of making a great sound.
-You can tap it with your agogo stick or, because it has small ridges, make a hollow scraping sound that is pleasing to the ears.
-We use a traditional agogo and an ethnic frog which sounds humorously froglike.
+The Guiro has two ways of making a great sound.
+You can tap it with it’s stick or, because it has small ridges, make a hollow scraping sound that is pleasing to the ears.
+You can hold the Guiro in one hand and play with the other.
+Or secure it on a table or in the lap to play it one handed (a couple of cushions works well for this).
+We use a traditional Guiro and an ethnic frog which sounds humorously froglike.
+These instrumnets come in many variations, but always with a hollow inside and a ridged outer surface.

-The shaky eggs are fun to play with and they make a lovely gentle sound that still cuts through the sound of the other instruments.
+The Shaky Eggs are fun to play with and they make a lovely gentle sound that still cuts through.
 They sound like they have a small amount of sand in their shells.
-The shaky egg is versatile as you can put them up your sleeve or in your sock if you find them hard to hold.
-And they look lovely and familiar.
+The Shaky Egg is versatile as you can put them up your sleeve or in a sock if you find them hard to hold.
+A few eggs in a glove can make a highly accessible shaker.
+They look lovely and familiar.
+Grabbing a Shaky Egg to join in with the jam isn’t too much of a commitment.
+When playing the other instruments might feel like a big thing to take on if you don’t see yourself as a musician.
+We love to have a big bag of Shaky Eggs to make sure there’s plenty for everyone.

-The chimes are tuned so high that you can join in our jams without fearing hitting a wrong note.
+The Chimes are tuned so high that you can join in our jams without fearing hitting a wrong note.
 They resonate and add a serene ringing tone to the band.
+Although they are a small, delicate instrument, they make a strong sound with just a light strike.
+I feel that the Chimes add an airy magical element to the sound of the band – while the other instruments are rattling, banging and clacking.

-The snare drum, using brushes not sticks, is very popular with our fellow jammers.
+The Snare Drum, using brushes, is very popular with our fellow jammers.
 People have played for up to an hour non stop having never played this instrument before.
 It brings another texture of sound to the band.
-Sometimes people play a rhythm resembling a Scottish country folk band and other jammers swirl the brushes to resemble the sound of the sea.
+Sometimes people play a rhythm resembling a Scottish country folk band.
+Other jammers swirl the brushes to resemble the sound of the sea or a river.
+A pair of brushes is a great addition to your percussion kit as they work well on any drum (or other skinned instrument like a tambourine).
+Using the brushes opens up a whole different range of sounds to using drumsticks or your hands.